r0bn/swp2/api documentation/readme.md

 ### Media files
 **Get story media files**

-To get a list of all media files stored for a story, the following URI schema needs to be triggered:
+To get a list of all media files stored for a story, the following URI needs to be triggered:
 ```
 http://api.storytellar.de/story/<id>/media
 ```
  * Method: GET
  * Response format: JSON
  * Data: file, folder, extension, size, created_at